TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 <figure>

 > You don't even need an image or video to cause harm.
-A <div> element set to change color and luminosity at high frequency, easily done via JavaScript, can cause real harm.
+A <div> element set to change colour and luminosity at high frequency, easily done via JavaScript, can cause real harm.
 And, flickering can occur everywhere.
 For example, "spinners" commonly used to display while pages load can easily "flicker" while spinning.
 <figcaption>MDN.</figcaption>

 </figure>